Skip to main content

 Client API

-The State Machine is used to configure workflow states and works hand in hand with event handlers.
+The State Machine is used to configure workflow states, and works hand in hand with Event Handlers.
 There is no Client API specifically for a State Machine.
-Use the event handler client API to interact with your events.
+Use the Event Handler client API to interact with your events.

 Runtime configuration

-In-line state Machines are defined as Event Handlers in your application's *-eventhandler.kts file and you shouldn't need to do any more.
+In-line State Machines are defined as Event Handlers in your application's *-eventhandler.kts file and you shouldn't need to do any more.

 See runtime configuration - processes for further details.